fgoujeon/maki/README.md

 Now, here are some reasons why you might *not* want to use FGFSM:

 * Runtime performance is not the main concern of the library.
-Don't get it wrong, runtime performance *is* a concern, but it must be known that some compromises have been made in favor of a better usability and shorter build times.
+Don't get it wrong, runtime performance *is* a concern, but it must be known that some compromises have been made in favor of a better usability and much shorter build times.
 * FGFSM doesn't (yet) implement some of the advanced features you can find in other FSM libraries, such as submachines, orthogonal regions, forks, pseudostates, history or event deferral.

 ## Example